CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 The filter option associated with tables on full-screen cards can be used to filter the data by any parameter (column name).
 The parameters available vary according to the table you are viewing.
 Some tables offer the ability to filter on more than one parameter.

-*Tables that Support a Single Filter*

-Tables that allow a single filter to be applied let you select the parameter and set the value.
+Some tables only allow a single filter to be applied; you select the parameter and set the value.
 You can use partial values.

 For example, to set the filter to show only BGP sessions using a particular VRF: